shahrushi2003/VideoGPT-Moving-MNIST/README.md

 # VideoGPT: Video Generation using VQ-VAE and Transformers

+# MMIST setup

+Run `make` to create two directories that, when missing, give issues.

+The `mnist_scripts` directory contains the bash scripts to train a VQVAE and a VideoGPT model and also has a script to sample the VideoGPT.
+Finally, it contains a Jupyter notebook to create an HDF5 format dataset (the format that the VideoGPT repository uses) from the PyTorch MovingMNIST dataset.

+Note that the train script, as well as the sample script contain an absolute path to a pretrained model: you'll have to update this yourself when using the script.

+## Original text

 [[Paper]](https://arxiv.org/abs/2104.10157)[[Website]](https://wilson1yan.github.io/videogpt/index.html)[[Colab]](https://colab.research.google.com/github/wilson1yan/VideoGPT/blob/master/notebooks/Using_VideoGPT.ipynb)
 Integrated to [Huggingface Spaces](https://huggingface.co/spaces) with [Gradio](https://github.com/gradio-app/gradio).
 See demo: [![Hugging Face Spaces](https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Spaces-blue)](https://huggingface.co/spaces/akhaliq/VideoGPT)